-Based on 2011-2015 combined death files, congenital malformation was the most common cause of death among infants in PHR 4/5N; this was similar to all other PHRs.
-Other causes of infant death listed as top five leading causes in this region included SIDS, short gestation and low birth weight, maternal complications of pregnancy, and unintentional injuries.
-Compared to previous 2006-2010 data, the region saw a decrease in infant deaths caused by SIDS and short gestation and low birth weight, and an increase in infant deaths caused by congenital malformation and maternal complications of pregnancy.
+Based on 2011-2015 combined death files, congenital malformation was the most common cause of death among infants in PHR 6/5S; this was similar to all other PHRs.
+Other causes of infant death listed as top five leading causes in this region included short gestation and low birth weight, maternal complications of pregnancy, SIDS, and infections in the perinatal period.
+Compared to previous 2006-2010 data, the region saw a decrease in infant deaths caused by SIDS and infections in the perinatal period, and an increase in infant deaths caused by congenital malformation and maternal complications of pregnancy.